GambitBSM/GambitBSM.github.io/content/en/documentation/code/Classes/structGambit_1_1DarkBit_1_1TH__ParticleProperty.md

 ---
-title: 'struct Gambit::DarkBit::TH_ParticleProperty'
+title: "struct Gambit::DarkBit::TH_ParticleProperty"
-description: 'A container for the mass and spin of a particle. '
+description: "A container for the mass and spin of a particle. "

 ---

-# Gambit::DarkBit::TH_ParticleProperty
+# struct Gambit::DarkBit::TH_ParticleProperty